How to survive freshers’ week

 Gearing up for freshers' week?
 Here's everything you need to know to make it through in one piece, from making friends to nailing fancy dress...

-You're probably riddled with equal doses of excitement and trepidation about starting university, and we're here to tell you that the best and only tactic to ensure it goes smoothly is to come prepared.
+You're probably riddled with equal doses of excitement and trepidation about starting university.
+So we're here to tell you that the best and only tactic to ensure it goes smoothly is to come prepared.

 We've compiled a list of the obstacles we faced, plus all the very best freshers' week tips.
 It's the ultimate guide to coming out the other end unscathed!